 I like to listen to sermons online during the week and obviously the most important sermons to hear are the ones from our own home churches.
 Even if we're traveling on vacation we try to get to a church and I like to catch up to our home churches sermons that I miss online.
 (Pastor Ross is taking us through the book of Matthew now and we're currently in the Beatitudes and it's so good – I've been reading each week from D. Martin Lloyd Jones book Studies in the Sermon on the Mount to go along with the series at church.)

-I may listen to a sermons series on a particular book of the bible that I’m currently studying or just find a series that is good and go through it little by little.
-SermonAudio, Truth for Life by Alistair Begg, Grace to You by John MacArthur and Art Azurdia’s have been on my to listen to list lately.
+I may listen to a sermons series on a particular book of the bible that I'm currently studying or just find a series that is good and go through it little by little.
+SermonAudio, Truth for Life by Alistair Begg, and Grace to You by John MacArthur.

 In Closing & Quick Start Suggestions:

 Please remember to offer yourself grace in this area.
-If you’re really good at Bible study don’t become arrogant about it to someone who is not there yet.
+If you're good at Bible study, don't become arrogant about it to someone who is not there yet.
 We are all still a work in progress.

 Learning and knowing more about this wonderful God who has redeemed us as his children is such a blessing but even more so is allowing that knowledge to humble us and mold us more and more into the image of His Son by our application of the Word.